opendatacube/tutorial-odc-product/docs/walkthrough.md

 # Dataset Documents

+*Caitlin: As above, try moving the critical information to the dot point defintions you had earlier.
+I think those dot points should try and say "this is what product metadata is" and "this is what dataset metadata is".*

 ### *per dataset metadata*
 While the *Product Definition* establishes the structure and access patterns for our *collection* of datasets, it does not specify the location of individual data files or their specific metadata.
 For this, we need [*EO3 Dataset*](https://github.com/opendatacube/eo3/blob/develop/SPECIFICATION.md) documents.
 These dataset-specific documents contain crucial information including file locations, storage formats, creation timestamps, the actual coordinate reference system ("crs") used, and the valid data polygon defining the spatial extent.
 Every data file within your product requires its own corresponding dataset document.

+*Caitlin: I don't think you need to say that a different approach will be needed for scaling up.
+You could perhaps mention this at the end of the tutorial, but mentioning it here might confuse the user and distract them from the goal of the tutorial.*

 In this tutorial, we'll implement a Python script that leverages community tools to index a manageable volume of data.
 For those dealing with larger datasets a more scalable approach is most likely desired.